 Short-term loans

 Applying for a short-term business loan is an alternative to business overdrafts that gives you a lump sum straight into your business bank account.
 You'll repay this loan, with interest, over a short period, usually within 12 months to three years.
 Loans usually have lower interest rates than overdrafts as you're repaying over a longer period than your overdraft grants you.
+In some cases you may be able to get your business loan on the same day.

 Long-term loans